DeanN60/css-collapsing-margins/readme.md

 illustrate how margins collapse upon each other.
 Watch Kevin's video to understand more.

 In the [*box* model](https://www.w3schools.com/Css/css_boxmodel.asp) the margins are on the outside of the border and the padding is on the inside of the border.
-In this repo it is the *padding* that seem to disappear and not the *margin*.
+In this demo the *padding* and *margin* collapse.
+Pay close attention to the height of the background image of each example.
+The ones that have collapsing margins are not as high.

 I have added multiple *display:* type to demonstrate their effect upon collapsing margins.
-The '*display: flex*' and '*display grid*' are working properly because they prevent the margins from collapsing into each other.
+The '*display: flex*', '*display: inline-flex*', '*display grid*', and '*display: inline-grid*' are working properly because they prevent the margins from collapsing into each other.
 The goal is to have the child div span the height of the parent div without collapsing.
 In the case where there are two divs inside of the parent div, there should not be any space between them.
 See if you can solve the collapsing margins issue on your own.

 Kevin has a few ways to solve the collapsing margin issue.
 You will need to decide for yourself what is the best way to solve the issue.